Aakak/Sprint-Challenge--JavaScript/README.md

 ## Stretch Problems

 There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!

+########### Self-Study Questions ############

+## Describe the biggest difference between .forEach & .map.

+ - Array method  .forEach() and .map() calls a function on every element in the array.
+The difference between them that .map() will apply return values and actually returns a new array.
+And .forEach() doesn’t return anything.

+## What is the difference between a function and a method.

+ - There are almost the same, accept the methods are functions inside the object.

+## What is closure?

+  - Closure is a multiple functions combined together.
+And from inner function you can        access outer function’s scope.

+## Describe the four rules of the 'this' keyword.

+  - There are four rules of ‘this’ keyword.

+       - Implicit Binding - 'this' key work referencing object left of the dot when it is being called.

+      - Explicit Binding - explicitly stating what "this" key word means by passing argument (.call()).

+       - New Binding - when the new function is invoked (using 'new' keyword) the JS will create the new object and save it as 'this' .

+       - Window Binding - if you invoke the function that uses 'this' keyword but does not have anything left to the dot it defaults to window object.

+## Why do we need super() in an extended class?

+  - The super keyword is used to access and call functions on an object's parent.